microsoft/mu_feature_mm_supv/SeaPkg/Docs/PlatformIntegration/PlatformIntegrationSteps.md

 ### SEA Validation Rules

-The SEA Validation Rule is a data structure used to guide the SEA core to validate certain data regions of MM supervisor core.
-Platform authors need to provide the validation rules during build time, which will be compiled and baked into the SEA core binary.
-The rules will be used to validate the state of the MM supervisor and revert the content of the MM supervisor before SEA attempts to de-relocate the MM supervisor for signature validation.
+The "SEA Validation Rules" are a data structure used to guide the SEA core to validate certain data regions of MM Supervisor core.
+The validation rules are fixed for a given SEA binary build and will be compiled into SEA core binary.
+The rules are used during boot to validate the state of the MM Supervisor and revert the content of the MM supervisor before SEA attempts to de-relocate the MM Supervisor for signature validation.

 As defined in this [header file](../../Include/SeaAuxiliary.h), the SEA core will use the following rules to validate the MM memory regions: